 What were our expenses in Malaysia as part of our world trip?
 What was our budget?
 And, were we able to stay within our budget?
-For our three month stay in Malaysia, we kept notes of our expenses and grouped them into categories such as transportation, food and accommodations so that we could keep track of everything.
-We use an app that helps us keep track of our expenses on our world trip.
+During our three-month stay in Malaysia, we kept notes of our expenses and grouped them into categories such as transportation, food, and accommodations so that we could keep track of everything.
+We use an app that helps us keep track of our expenses during our world trip.

 Get an app

-If you’re wondering what the easiest way to keep track of all your expenses, it is best to use an app as mentioned briefly above.
+If you’re wondering what the easiest way is to keep track of all your expenses, it is best to use an app.
 It is really great and very easy to use.
 Immediately after we buy something, we enter what we spent in the app so that we don’t forget anything and have a good overview of our costs and expenses on our world trip.